My Quiet Kitchen

 You can even use pre-sliced cheeses like Violife's smoked provolone or Chao creamy original, and shred those with a box grater.

 TIP!
-Shredding cheese yourself usually leads to a more attractive melt since the pre-shredded ones are coated with anti-caking agents.
+Shredding cheese yourself leads to a more attractive melt since the pre-shredded cheeses are coated with anti-caking agents.

 slices of vegan fennel pizza topped with dollops of ricotta on a cutting board.